 Acia Gray

-Ms. Gray has received numerous "Best Of" awards by the Critics Table in Austin and her work The Souls of Our Feet - A Celebration of American Tap Dance was chosen as an NEA American Masterpiece production and toured throughout the US, Canada, and China from 2009-2012.
-She can also be seen in the documentaries A Class Act: The Magic of Honi Coles, Gotta Move - Women In Tap, Tap or Die, Thinking on Their Feet - Women of the Tap Renaissance and Passing it Forward produced by PBS.
+Ms. Gray has also received numerous local "Best Of" awards by the Critics Table in Austin and she can also be seen in additional documentaries including Gotta Move - Women in Tap, Tap or Die, Thinking on Their Feet - Women of the Tap Renaissance and Passing it Forward produced by the PBS series Arts In Context based on Tapestry Dance Company’s 2015-2016 Season and performance and mission legacy.